Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 38

 Which statement describes the nurse’s primary intervention for a patient prescribed sulfamethoxazole/trimethoprim (SMZ-TMP)?

-B. Instruct the patient to take the medication for 14 days.
+B. Instruct the patient to increase fluid intake.

 C. Ensure the patient does not eat anything when taking the medication.